Meet our savvy traveler contributors!

 Check out my 3 day itinerary for Favignana, Sicily for a charming island adventure or my 4 day Syracuse, Sicily itinerary for a trip with fantastic food and short drives through spectacular rural scenery.

 Hi there!
 My name is Meredith and I am a Canadian from Vancouver, British Columbia.
 I moved to Stuttgart, Germany in 2013 to join my German fiancé.
-We got married in Canada in 2014 and are currently living in Würzburg, Germany.
 I am the blogger and photographer behind Kaffee und Kuchen, an expat and travel blog.
 Kaffee und Kuchen is the German tradition of having a slice of cake with a nice cup of coffee in the afternoon while chatting with friends.
 This is one of my favourite German traditions as those who know me know that I love coffee and anything sweet!
 My husband and I love to travel – in fact, we met when we were both studying abroad in Christchurch, New Zealand.
-Since our first travels together around the ‘Land of the Long White Cloud’, we have explored several countries in Europe, as well as Canada and the USA.
+We have explored several countries in Europe, as well as Canada and the USA.
 We dream of visiting Thailand, Hong Kong, Australia, Denmark, Scotland, and Indonesia – these are just a few countries on our bucket list!
 Some of my most memorable travel experiences include zip lining in Costa Rica, skydiving in Australia, black water rafting in New Zealand, rappelling down a waterfall in Ecuador, riding a donkey and a 4×4 quad in Greece, attending a traditional tea ceremony in Japan, climbing the Great Wall of China, hiking up Chichén Itzá in Mexico, and soaking in an outdoor thermal bath in Hungary.
 I love taking a guided walking tour just as much as I love reading a good book on a secluded beach, and I’d just as soon stay in an eco lodge as I would a 5 star hotel.
-I adore travel in all its forms!

-Check out my 4 day Italy itinerary for an energetic, affordable, whirlwind tour of Rome’s key sights with a day trip to Pompeii.
+Check out my 4 day Italy itinerary for an energetic, affordable, whirlwind tour of Rome’s key sights with a day trip to Pompeii or my 4 day Paris itinerary for a trip that highlights key sights, amazing meals and a lot of walking!

 Check out my 8 day itinerary for Lisbon, Sintra, Porto and the Douro Valley for the best sights in mainland Portugal or my adventures in the Azores.
 I’ve put together an itinerary for 7 days in Sao Miguel island full of hiking, spectacular scenery, hot springs and amazing meals and an itinerary for 6 days in Pico island filled with breathtaking scenery, wine tasting and tasty meals.